 What is Mindfulness?

-Mindfulness is “the awareness that arises from paying attention in a particular way; on purpose, in the present moment, and non-judgmentally” (Kabat-Zinn, 1990).
+Mindfulness is “the awareness that arises by paying attention on purpose, in the present moment, and non-judgmentally” (Kabat-Zinn, 2013).
 It was first introduced by Jon Kabat-Zinn into mainstream medical settings in the late 1970s.
 The cultivation of mindfulness allows an individual to be aware of what is happening in the present moment, with open-mindedness, curiosity, and acceptance.
 It promotes well-being through transforming the relationship between an individual with present moment experiences, including the ups and downs of everyday life.

 In the past two decades, there has been an exponential increase in the number of studies on mindfulness.
 Based on the research findings, mindfulness has been proven to benefit not only the clinical population but also the general public.